dataresearchcenter/opensecuritydata-gatsby/src/pages/data.md

 ### Horizon Europe/Horizon 2020/FP7

-The security component of Horizon Europe (2021-27) which funds projects designed to develop new security tools and techniques, in particular the development and deployment of new surveillance technologies has a total budget of €1.56 billion, slightly less than its precursor, Horizon 2020.
+Horizon Europe (2021-27) is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.
+The security research component which funds projects designed to develop new security tools and techniques, in particular the development and deployment of new surveillance technologies has a total budget of €1.56 billion, slightly less than its precursor, Horizon 2020.

 Horizon 2020 was the EU’s research and innovation budget from 2014 to 2020, with an overall budget of some €77 billion.
 The security research component,